davi-cruz/Security/MDC/MDC-Shield/README.md

     [![Deploy to Azure](images/deploytoazure.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw%2Egithubusercontent%2Ecom%2Fdavi%2Dcruz%2FSecurity%2Fmain%2FMDC%2FMDC%2DShield%2Fazuredeployaws%2Ejson)

   - During Function deployment (or manually if you used other methods) you'll need to fill in the following information:
-    - **AZURE_TENANT_ID**: Unique identifier in GUID format that can be obtained from your Azure or Microsoft Entra portal.
     - **AZURE_AUTHORITY_HOST**: This is the default value for Azure AD.
 It has to be set to `login.microsoftonline.com`.
     - **AZURE_MSI_AUDIENCE**: This is where you'll specify the Main App Registration URI.
 It can be obtained from the Azure Portal or Microsoft Entra portal.
     - **AZURE_MSI_CLIENT_ID**: This is the System or User Managed Identity Client ID.
 It can be obtained from the Azure Portal or Microsoft Entra portal.
 It has to end with `/.default` as the following example: `urn://mdc_shield_aws/.default`.